-- US$9million dispute regarding the provision and shipment of defective iron ore.
+- US$9million dispute (as sole counsel) regarding the provision and shipment of defective iron ore.

 - 2-week arbitration (as junior counsel to Timothy Hill QC) concerning a collapsed MoA for a newbuilding with claims exceeding US$50million.

-- Jeremy acted (as sole counsel) for a product supplier in a tri-partite dispute about the construction of 7 high performance racing catamarans which was resolved by mediation.
+- Acted (as sole counsel) for a product supplier in a tri-partite dispute about the construction of 7 high performance racing catamarans which was resolved by mediation.

 - A series of claims and counterclaims worth approximately US$8million arising out of the re-delivery of vessels under two bareboat charters.

-- A series of claims concerning the provision of oil pipeline positioning services, amounting to some US$8million.
+- A series of claims concerning the provision of oil pipeline positioning services, amounting to some US$8million (sole counsel).

 - High value grounding claims, including in the River Amazon, the Suez Canal and Port Sudan.